la2050/challenge/_2021/connect/literatea-aka-join-our-story.md

   researching community and citizenship while teaching at UCLA, University of Washington and Yale.
 He also began writing computer code in third grade, attending MIT, before graduating UCLA in Communications.
-Please explain how you will define and measure success for your project.: >2-
+What evidence do you have that this project, program, or initiative is or will be successful, and how will you define and measure success?: >2-

   LiteraTea's mission began when we witnessed the devastating effects that social isolation and diminished agency caused in our own families, the result